josemac91/Python_Project_TSE_EEE/README.md

-# Python_Project_TSE_EEE
-Assignment for the class Programming in Python, Master in Econometrics and Empirical Economics, Toulouse School of Economics.
-Done along classmate Ted Gertner
+Assignment for the class Programming in Python for the Master in Econometrics and Empirical Economics (EEE) at the Toulouse School of Economics (TSE).
+Done along classmate Ted Gertner.